What to do when your company's passwords are exposed in a data breach

 You won’t always get a notification.
 Many breaches go unreported for months.
 The most reliable way is credential monitoring that scans dark web markets and stealer logs for your company’s email domains.
 If your passwords are out there, you’ll know within hours.

 MFA blocks most credential stuffing attacks, but it’s not bulletproof.
 If attackers steal session tokens through infostealer malware, they bypass MFA completely.
-You need both MFA and credential monitoring to cover the gap.
+You need both MFA and credential monitoring to cover that gap.

 A password breach is when credentials get stolen.
-Credential stuffing is what attackers do with those stolen passwords afterward.
-They use automated tools to test leaked credentials against hundreds of websites, looking for accounts where people reused the same password.
+Credential stuffing is what attackers do afterward.
+They use automated tools to test stolen passwords against hundreds of websites, looking for accounts where people reused the same password.

 Related Articles